Updated on 2024.10.01

 In most cases though, the old version is the correct one, because it was fixed by someone before.

 The diffing happens for each translated function which doesn’t match the old code.
 Of course, you can not just diff functions but any nodes in the AST of a file.
 And for convenience the choices are saved as well.
 So if the update is run again and nothing changed, the user doesn’t have to redo previous decisions.
+It just automatically applies them.

 Adding new architectures